CNES projects library

 This asteroid was discovered in 1999; it has a diameter of about 575 metres and completes an orbit around the Sun every 1.2 years.
 Its trajectory intersects the orbit of the Earth; according to available data, it may hit it in 2182.
 Therefore, the mission also aims to better estimate impact hazards.

-OSIRIS-REX was launched in September 2016, and is expected to arrive at the asteroid in October 2019.
+OSIRIS-REX was launched in September 2016, and arrived at the asteroid in December 2018.

 The instruments will also exploit the images of the surface and will map the asteroid to determine potential regolith sampling sites.